Let the peace of Christ rule in your hearts, since as members of one body you were called to peace. And be thankful.

 Like most things in life, what we believe affects our motives which becomes our actions.
 What I’m noticing is that being thankful comes after letting Christ be the Commander of my heart.
 Perhaps it is a cause and effect: Jesus brings thankfulness when He reveals what true peace looks like, feels like, and sounds like.

 These days, I find if I am not writing I am not at peace.
 And from that peace I say in earnestness, thank you, dear readers, for your continued support.
 I’m grateful you are taking the journey with me and supporting the upcoming book.

-If you have been in any way encouraged by these blogs, please do share this link with one of your friends in a direct message and ask them to subscribe.
+If you have been in any way encouraged by these blogs, please share this blog post link with one of your friends in a direct message and ask them to subscribe on the left hand side of the page.
 I’d be most grateful. 😊

 What are you grateful for this season?
 Where have you found the connection between Jesus’ rule, His peace, and the abundance of gratitude?
 Let me know on Facebook at https://www.facebook.com/HopelesslyHopefulBooks

 © 2020, Mollie Bond.
 All rights reserved.
 Originally published at www.molliebond.org.